Erikas-Ramanauskas/Milestone-Project-2/README.md

 - [Quote Generator wireframe (desktop)](./assets/images/ux/desktop-quotetweet.webp)

 ### Features
-Trekkies Games is highly interactive and encourages users think about their strategies and plan their next move based on the shapes they are given.
+Tedoku is highly interactive and encourages users think about their strategies and plan their next move based on the shapes they are given.

 | # | Feature | Desirability | Importance | Viability | Delivered |
 | --- | --- | --- | --- | --- | --- |